What powers does Pritzker have in an emergency? And what has he ordered so far?

 In the case of an epidemic like COVID-19, Illinois governors are given a wide range of emergency powers for a limited period of time.

-In the last two weeks, Gov. J.B.
+Since making the official proclamation of the pandemic disaster, Gov. J.B.
 Pritzker has issued a series of executive orders in response to the spread of the COVID-19 virus in Illinois.

-These executive orders have limited the size of public gatherings, suspended enforcement of certain laws and agency operations, and closed schools and nonessential businesses in an effort to slow the spread of the virus and prevent the state’s health care system from being inundated with severely ill patients.
+These executive orders have limited the size of public gatherings, suspended enforcement of certain laws and agency operations, closed schools and nonessential businesses, and ordered residents to stay at home in an effort to slow the spread of the virus and prevent the state’s health care system from being inundated with severely ill patients.
 The governors of New York, California, and Ohio have issued similar executive orders.

 But where do those executive powers come from?
 And what is or isn’t allowed?